eyalsus/fastsearch/README.md

 # fastsearch
-a pure-Python package for fast search entirely in-memory based
+a Python package for fast search entirely in-memory based